-Limited access to the Archives is available upon request between the weekday hours of 8 AM and 5 PM.
-Please contact Ms. Danielle' McGhee at dmcghee@htu.edu to make arrangements.
+Access to the Archives is available by appointment between the weekday hours of 8:30 AM and 4:30 PM.
+Visit the University Archives website to schedule an appointment and direct all questions to archives@htu.edu.

 Inquiries about the provenance and value of the African artwork collection should be directed to the Office of the President.